barrynormal/ng-voice-test/IMS_Provisioning.md

   * What is IMS Core Supplementary service provisioning ?
   * Who should care, how this document helps.
   * How to use this doc.
+> Possibly include simple definitions of key terms, like SSD and Sh Interface.
+Links would suffice.

 ### For everyone
 Outline the process from high level, using a diagram (this is place holder!)

 ![ Provisioning Supplementary Services ng-voice ](images/hss.png)

-> Could be the process is simple enough that only one diagram is required, with links to the relevant scripts and examples.
+> Could be the process is simple enough that only one diagram is required, with links to the relevant scripts and examples?

 ### Walk through the process
 1. Subscriber makes request to CRM => However this happens
   * link to 'make a request'
   * (Q:At what point do we go from regular text in a form to XML?)

-2. Exactly how do the request get to the Provisioning Proxy?
+2. Exactly how does the request get to the Provisioning Proxy?

 3. How the XML docs are manipulated over Ut Interface.
 And by whom
   * [Link to example structure with notes]
   * [link to curl template with notes]
   * [link to URL formatting and how to find/grok the various fields, like IMPU_NUMBER]
-  * Testing - how to?
+ > Testing - how does this happen?

 4. SSD Interface, access to it, how it translates to Sh Interface.
 Links to more info on Sh Interface/Diameter